learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.5.
-In which case the function definition is not hoisted in JavaScript?
+## Q. In which case the function definition is not hoisted in JavaScript?

 Let us take the following **function expression**